Full-time PhD studentship available

 The application deadline has now passed for these projects.
 Thank you for your interest.

 How to apply

-You need to submit a research proposal for any of these projects, as they are already defined by us.
+You do not need to submit a research proposal for any of these projects, as they are already defined by us.
 You are encouraged to contact the lead supervisor of the project(s) for any informal enquiries.

-Interviews will take place remotely on Friday 28th August 2020
+Interviews will take place remotely on Wednesday 9 June 2021

 We are committed to widening participation and awarding PhD studentships to a diverse community of applicants.
 We particularly welcome applications from under-represented groups.
-Equal Opportunity is University policy
+Equal Opportunity is University policy.